 Get the money, baby

 The earlier you can sort your money situation out the better.
-Remember that opening a bank account in the UK can be longer than somewhere else and it will probably need more paperwork than you expect.
-If you are moving to London for studying, we've compiled a list of the best bank accounts for students in the UK.
+Remember that opening a bank account in the UK can take longer than in other places and it will probably need more paperwork than you expect.
+If you are moving to London to study, we've compiled a list of the best bank accounts for students in the UK.

 Get a bike (or not)

 One of the trickiest decision you'll have to make when moving to London is choosing the right neighbourhood.
 The key to living a happy life in London is finding a home in a pretty part of the city, without spending your entire budget.
-It would be a shame to save 80£ on rent and then spending £95 on your Oyster card to get around.
-A solution, that I always promote is to get a bike instead of relying on public transports.
+It would be a shame to save £80 on rent and then spend £95 on your Oyster card to get around.
+A solution, that I always promote is to get a bike instead of relying on public transport.
 Yes, the weather isn't always great, but can you imagine staying fit while also saving money?
-If you want to get a feeling before investing in a new bike, then you can pick up one of those bikes for rent at the many stalls around the city.
+If you want to get a feeling for it before investing, then you can pick up one of those rental bikes at one of the many stalls around the city.

 Get your healthcare sorted

 We all hope we never get sick, but life happens and you might need a GP at some point.
-First of all, you will need to get a National Insurance Number which is what the UK government uses to link you to the tax and social security systems.
-As soon as you’ve got it and settled into your new Spotahome accommodation, make time to register with your local GP surgery.
+First of all, you will need to get a National Insurance Number, which is what the UK government uses to link you to the tax and social security systems.
+As soon as you’ve got it and settled into your new home, make time to register with your local GP.